1zuu/everything-about-gans/README.md

 # everything-about-gans

 ## Introduction
-Generative adversarial networks (GANs) are a class of neural networks that are designed to generate new images from a training set of images.
-GANs are very effective at fooling a classifier, because they are able to generate images that are very close to the training set.
+Generative adversarial networks (GANs) are a class of neural networks that are designed to generate data (typically images) from a training set of data.
+GANs are very effective at fooling a classifier, because they are able to generate data that are very close to the training set.
+GAN consists of 2 different networks ; **Generator** , **Discriminator**.
 GANs can be used for may other tasks such as noise suppression / community detection & text generation.

 ## Why needs to detach the generated tensors from the computational graph?